MiguelBaricelli/MiguelBaricelli/README.md

-## Seja bem vindo(a) ao meu repositório, eu sou Miguel Baricelli! 👋
+## Welcome to my repository, I'm Miguel Baricelli! 👋

 <!--
 **MiguelBaricelli/MiguelBaricelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.